 How do I enter?

-Create an Account & Fill out an Entry Form on this website during the entry open period.
+Create an Account (or Login if you were a previous entrant and already have an account) & Fill out an Entry Form on this website during the entry open period.

 To complete your entry we require the Farm Owner's and Employer's permission (if they are different people).
 If you supply an email address, permission can be obtained electronically or alternatively, in printed form if they do not have an email address.